 Colombia, specifically Medellin and Bogota, are on a completely new level to anything we’ve seen in the past.
 The scene in Bogota is so prolific, there are entire tours dedicated to the graffiti scene.

-Lets Begin our Graffiti Tour of Colombia in Photos
+Let Us Begin our Graffiti Tour of Colombia in Photos

 Intricate Colours – La Candelaria, Bogota